CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/architecture/overview.md

 8. **Logging Format**: Structured JSON with correlation IDs, pretty-print for development
 9. **Performance Targets**: <200ms camera detection, <50ms API calls, 16 cameras, 100 clients
 10. **Resource Limits**: <100MB RAM, <20% CPU, 500MB logs with rotation, disk usage warnings

+---

+## Architecture Decisions

+### Method-Level API Versioning

+- Each JSON-RPC method is registered with an explicit version string (e.g., `"1.0"`).
+- Deprecated methods must be tracked and flagged in registration.
+- Version negotiation and migration logic are deferred until a future architecture update.
+- Example implementation:
+    - `register_method("get_camera_list", handler, version="1.0")`
+- Rationale: This separation maintains architectural clarity and traceability, as required by project standards and IV&V review.
+- CHANGE LOG: 2025-08-02, moved implementation notes and migration strategy out of diagram/list to this